 - Cats 😺 are good for just about anything.

 Sales conversations exist as cycles within a relationship.
 There are important factors surrounding these cycles, like timelines, buying power, decision making, and integration, that all need to be addressed through well-composed messages.
 However, each of these factors is equally dependent on the overall climate of the relationship.

-As an Account Development Representative, my goal is to establish a healthy relationship with a potential customer, and that starts with a single conversation.
+My goal is to establish a healthy relationship with a potential customer, and that starts with a single conversation.
 For this to work, I need to use all the tools at my disposal to read my contacts’ attitudes and establish rapport.
 Failing to do so means someone in my position is suddenly working their way out of the mud, rather than building a relationship from a clean slate.

-Simply put, sales conversations are moving closer and closer to being entirely message-based, and businesses that want to succeed have to understand their potential customers based on the way they message.
+Simply put, initial sales conversations are moving closer and closer to being entirely message-based, and businesses that want to succeed have to understand their potential customers based on the way they message.
 Sympathizing with your customers is great, but actually understanding them is far better.

 Want more tips for using live chat to capture and convert potential customers?
 Check out these other live chat resources: